All Episodes Plain Text

 And I believe that the Democrat representative you had, I can't remember his name, but that was a very accurate take on what happened.

-And so that's all I really have to say about it.
+And so that's all I really want to do.

 Mark, we were talking about, I'm trying to remember the representative from last week.